taoensso/nippy/README.md

 ### Encryption (currently in **ALPHA**)

 As of 1.3.0, Nippy also gives you **dead simple data encryption**.
-Add a single flag to your usual freeze/thaw calls like so:
+Add a single option to your usual freeze/thaw calls like so:

 ```clojure
 (nippy/freeze-to-bytes nippy/stress-data :password [:salted "my-password"]) ; Encrypt